What is HIP?

 How do I monitor my POWER account?

 Members receive monthly statements that show how much money is remaining in the POWER account.
 Members who manage their health and POWER accounts wisely could still have money in their accounts after a year of coverage.
 These remaining funds can be used to lower POWER account contributions for the next year of coverage.
-Every 12 months, members get a new $2,500 POWER account amount to pay for HIP covered medical expenses.
+Every calendar year, members get a new $2,500 POWER account amount to pay for HIP covered medical expenses.

 What is Fast Track?